rein14/gatsby-starter-richy/src/content/post-2.md

 ---

+`Learning to code isn't easy`.
 I like to think mastering programming as a skill is quite similar to mastering a physical skill like karate.

 Here, let me explain.